 Good Morning Vietnam!
 Start the day the right way - with an up close and personal history lesson on guerilla warfare.
 Climb into the underground tunnel system that played a crucial part in the war and imagine what it would have been like to eat, sleep, work, cook... even go to school underground as a conflict raged above.

-Local English-speaking guide, return transportation, entrance fees: Cu Chi Ticket, local family visit
+Local English-speaking guide, return transportation, entrance fees: Cu Chi Ticket, local family visit, drop off centrally located hotels in Ho Chi Minh City

 Tips/gratuities for drivers or guides

-Pick up at the front entrance of the Central Post Office - 2 Cong Xa Paris St, District 1 (next to Notre Dame Cathedral)
+For the small group tour, the pick-up is at the front entrance of the Central Post Office - 2 Cong Xa Paris St, District 1 (next to Notre Dame Cathedral).
+For the private tour, we will pick you up at a centrally located hotel in Ho Chi Minh City.

 Drop off centrally located hotels in Ho Chi Minh City